EurolandHanoi/fullshare/pages/tourism.md

 spotlight-yunnan:
   title: Songtsam boutique tours
   content: |
+    <p><b>Songtsam boutique tours</b></p>
+    <p>[expand]</p>
     <p>2017 saw the beginning of Songtsam's partnership with Fullshare Holdings.
 Since then, the two parties have worked together to offer customers around the world a deep cultural experience as well as top-notch health care and vacation services.</p>
-    <p>[expand]</p>
     <p>The Songtsam Group, dubbed the "No. 1 brand of Tibetan travel" in China, has won numerous awards both domestically and internationally for its distinctive location choices, availability of boutique hotels with a museum-like feel, capacity to provide clients with value-for-money travel experiences, and the sincere and thoughtful services.
 Through more than 20 years of effort, Songtsam has developed a product that combines sightseeing along the new Yunnan-Tibet transit route, which extends along the Ancient Tea-Horse Road, and the experiences of living in boutique mountain hotels.
 It has a special travel route that links the World Natural Heritage "Three Rivers" region, the legendary National Highways 214 and 318, the Ancient Tea-Horse Road, and the "Third Pole" Qinghai-Tibet Plateau, with the goal of providing visitors the opportunities to deeply explore the hinterland of China's Three Rivers and the mysterious lands of Yunnan and Tibet. </p>
     <p>[/expand]</p>
   button: